-Approve 🗌 Partial Approval 🗌 Disapprove 🗌 Insufficient Information
+\Box Approve \boxtimes Partial Approval \Box Disapprove \Box Insufficient Information

-SUMMARY: A variety of BMPs should be considered in the development of a water-quality management plan for the impaired portion of the Whitewood Creek Watershed.
-Based on water-quality monitoring, bacterial source tracking, and HSPF model results, there is reasonable assurance that the recommended control measures to be implemented in South Dakota will achieve the required load reductions and attain the TMDL goal.
+SUMMARY: The Restoration Strategy section of the TMDL document says that a variety of BMPs could be considered in the development of a water-quality management implementation plan for the impaired segment of the Whitewood Creek watershed.
+Several types of control measures are available for reducing E. coli bacteria loads, and recommendations to address the identified sources are included in the TMDL document.
+Based on water-quality monitoring, bacterial source tracking, and HSPF model results, the recommended control measures to be implemented are expected to achieve the required load reductions and attain the TMDL goals.
+The model results indicate that direct sources should be the primary target for future BMP implementation.
+It is recommended that an in-depth BMP scenario analysis be performed before developing a future BMP implementation plan.
+Funds to implement watershed water quality improvements can be obtained through the SD DENR.